Pollinator Paradise Toolkit

 Helping stem-nesting bees

-If building (or buying, but we recommend building to ensure you have the appropriate materials) and maintaining your bee home is too much work, we recommend you take the easy way … and just leave your plant stems uncut over the winter!
-Biologists suspect that many gardeners unwittingly kill off numerous bees each year but cutting off stems that have growing bee larvae in them and throwing them away with their yard waste.
+The easiest way to help stem-nesting bees is to just leave your plant stems uncut over the winter.
+Biologists suspect that many gardeners unwittingly kill numerous bees each year by cutting off stems that have growing bee larvae in them and throwing them away in their yard waste!

 PITH: To help stem-nesting bees, you can include pithy flower stalks and soft, pithy wood in your garden as nesting locations.
 Pithy plants have spongy, soft tissue in the central stalk of the plant.
 Plants with hollow or spongy piths are ideal for nesting.